 - a.
-Fantasy and Science Fiction Genre Screenwriting
+Sketch Comedy Screenwriting

 - b.
-Sketch Comedy Screenwriting
+Female Protagonist Centric Screenwriting

 - c.
-Female Protagonist Centric Screenwriting
+Social Justice Screenwriting

 - d.
-Social Justice Screenwriting
+Adaptation and Screenwriting

 - e.
-Adaptation and Screenwriting
+Genre Screenwriting

 - f.
-Genre Screenwriting
+Fantasy and Science Fiction Genre Screenwriting

 CINE 658 Creating Story Worlds (Units: 3)

 Prerequisites: Restricted to senior Cinema majors and minors; CINE 200, CINE 202, CINE 204, CINE 211, CINE 212, CINE 340, and CINE 341 or equivalents with grades of C or better; CINE 450 or equivalent; or permission of the instructor.
 Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
 CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.

 Advanced writing course focuses on the development of creative intellectual properties for screenwriting and other media to produce deep, coherent, and flexible story worlds that can generate successful narratives across platforms.

 CINE 660 3D Computer Animation (Units: 3)

 Prerequisite: Upper-division standing.